gjanco/mezmo-dd-marketplace/rapdev_backup/README.md

-# Agent Check: Rapdev Backup
+# Agent Check: RapDev Backup

 ## Overview

-The purpose of this Agent check is to create a zipped backup for a Datadog account's dashboards, synthetic tests, monitors, and notebooks.
-That backup can then be stored on a local machine or in one of the supported cloud service providers (e.g. AWS or Azure).
+The purpose of this Agent check is to create a zipped backup for a Datadog account's dashboards, Synthetic tests, monitors, and notebooks.
+That backup can then be stored on a local machine or in one of the other supported platforms (such as AWS, Azure, and GitHub).

 ## Setup